anmolmann/Movie-Recommendation-System/README.md

 - Install Django Bootstrap for front-end programming purpose.

 - To install all the packages once, use this command:
-	- `python install -r requirement.txt`
+	- `pip install -r requirements.txt`

 ### Usage Guidelines